 Rwanda's experience across three civil wars brings these statistics to life.
-After the first two conflicts ended in relapse, women held 13 percent of parliamentary seats and the female-to-male literacy rate was 0.58, on average.58 In contrast, women held an average 21 percent of parliamentary seats in the decade following the 1994 genocide and the literacy ratio jumped to 0.85.
-As of 2015, women's representation has increased to 64 percent-the world's highest percentage of women in parliament.59
+While two spells of peace in the 1980s and 1990s both ended in conflict, women held 13 percent of parliamentary seats and the female-to-male literacy rate was 0.58, on average.
+In contrast, women held an average 21 percent of parliamentary seats in the decade following the 1994 genocide and the literacy ratio jumped to 0.85.
+As of 2015, women's representation has increased to 64 percent-the world's highest percentage of women in parliament and peace, though not perfect, has held for 20 years.